didclab/CClient/getting-started.md

 **Credential Identifiers**.
 These are strings associated with a specific endpoint registered on your account.
 For **Oauth Endpoints**, the **Credential Identifier** is set automatically as the email of the account used to log into the endpoint.
 For
 **Credential Endpoints**, the **Credential Identifer** is specified as part of uploading credentials to OneDataShare.
+The **Credential Identifier** of an endpoint is used to refer to that endpoint when interacting with it through OneDataShare.

 To register an **OAuth Endpoint**, first use the [`oauth_url`](https://didclab.github.io/CClient/classOne__data__share_1_1Credential__service.html#a83e81a11a3f1731958a5d11cd48163ca)